mindsbreaker/rigging-course/pages/01.home/06.skeleton/default.md

 !!!
 Joints are specific nodes without shape, they can't be rendered but are displayed in the viewport by the bones (visual helpers).

+#### Joint chain
-A [joint chain](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=GUID-267B988F-4E21-4963-BF6A-478E5F6FEF81) is any group of joints and their bones connected in a series.
+A [joint chain](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=GUID-267B988F-4E21-4963-BF6A-478E5F6FEF81) is any group of joints and their bones connected in a series (nested parenting).
 The joint chain begins at the highest joint in the chain’s hierarchy, and its bones are drawn pointing down the chain.

 To duplicate a joint chain on the opposite side, for example from left to right, use the [mirror joint tool](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=GUID-CEA7B7ED-10B9-43C7-AD15-8B7E4DC44360) in the main menu **Skeleton** -> **Mirror Joint**.